Anand270294/Fast/README.md

 Viola!
 You are done with the multiplication.

 * **Available functions**:
+1. `getmaxCore()`  : returns an `integer` value showing the number of cores are available in the user's CPU.
-1. `mul(A,B)` : Element-wise vector multiplication where `A` and `B` are 1-D Arrays with the same size and data-type.
+2. `mul(A,B)` : Element-wise vector multiplication where `A` and `B` are 1-D Arrays with the same size and data-type.
+Returns a 1-D Array.

 #### Using the GPU version:
-The `gpu` class utilises the PC's Graphics Processing Unit(GPU) to run the calculations that can be parallelized using [**OpenCL**]().
+The `gpu` class utilises the PC's Graphics Processing Unit (GPU) to run the calculations that can be parallelized using [**OpenCL**](https://www.khronos.org/opencl/).
 Its working is similar to the `cpu` class, whereby a `gpu` object needs to created before it can used.
 However it is also advisable to check the available GPUs on your PC before running.

 * An example of an element-wise matrix multiplication:
 ```python